THE TALES OF PRINCE TĀJ AL-MULŪK AND HIS FRIEND AZĪZ

 The following two related stories from The Thousand Nights and One Night form a single narrative within The Tale of King Umar al-Numān and his Two Remarkable Sons, Sharkān and Du al-Makān, and were told to the said Du al-Makān by his wazīr.

 The translation presented here is Powys Mathers’ celebrated translation of Mardrus’s translation into French.
-Important differences with Sir Richard Burton’s more scholarly and reliable but archaic translation are pointed out in the footnotes.
+Important differences with the translations of Sir Richard Burton and Malcolm Lyons, both more scholarly but less desirable in other ways, are pointed out in the footnotes.

 The characters mentioned are fictitious and the date at which the stories are set is vague.
 They must precede chronologically the enveloping story of the equally fictitious King Umar.
 He is said to have reigned in Baghdad, which was not founded until AD 762, but “before the Caliphate of Abd al-Malik bin Marwán”, which began in AD 685.